Owner-operator 2021–present

 Outcome

-The bigger lesson isn’t about the technology.
-It’s that building something of your own, however small, changes how you do client work.
+Building something of your own changes how you do client work.
 You stop thinking about websites as deliverables and start thinking about them as businesses.

 Next project